Yuno Miles: Artistry and influence

-Miles's style of rapping has been described as comedic, with a high-pitched delivery and "bizarre" lyrics.
+Miles's style of rapping has been described as comedic, characterized by a high-pitched, out-of-tune delivery and "bizarre" lyrics.
 His music incorporates an intentional lack of rhythm and underground production.
-His songs typically feature arhythmic flows, exaggerated falsetto, and absurd or provocative lyrics.
+His songs typically feature arrhythmic flows, exaggerated falsetto, and lyrics that are absurd or provocative.
 Miles's work was described as "ostrich-squeal-rap" by Pitchfork, describing his "flow" as "dexterous and inventive".
 HotNewHipHop referred to his rhymes as a "border on parody".

-American rapper Kanye West, who has collaborated with Miles, named Miles as his favorite rapper.
+American rapper Kanye West, who has collaborated with Miles, has named him as his favorite rapper.
 His daughter, musician North West, named Miles as one of her favorite music artists and her favorite rapper.
+He has also collaborated with music critic Anthony Fantano on multiple songs.